 Publications have appeared in various academic journals, books and dictionaries (including the New Grove Dictionary of Music and Dance Research), and he has presented talks in English and German on a broad range of subjects at conferences and universities throughout Europe, North America and Australia.
 He is currently Generalsekretär (Secretary General) of the Internationale Richard Strauss Gesellschaft and editor of the peer-reviewed journal, the Richard Strauss-Jahrbuch (Hollitzer Verlag).

 Following two undergraduate degrees (music and theology) and a master's degree in musicology in America, Matthew Werley received his doctorate in musicology at the University of Oxford (Magdalen College) and spent a year as a DAAD Research Fellow at the Richard-Strauss-Institut in Garmisch-Partenkirchen, and again in the summer of 2014.
 In 2016 he was a Gerda Henkel Stiftung Research Fellow at the Richard-Strauss-Institut (Bavaria).
-From 2009 to 2015, Matthew taught undergraduates and postgraduates in music history, theory and analysis at the Universities of East Anglia (Norwich), University of Cambridge, TU Dresden, and Mozarteum.
+Since 2009, he has lectured undergraduates and postgraduates at the University of East Anglia (Norwich), University of Cambridge, TU Dresden, and Mozarteum.